OK Computer OKNOTOK 1997 2017: Content

-OKNOTOK 1997 2017 comprises remastered versions of OK Computer and its eight B-sides, plus three previously unreleased tracks: "I Promise", featuring strummed acoustic guitar, marching band-like drums, and Mellotron; "Man of War", a ballad with strings, piano, and electric guitar; and "Lift", a Britpop-like ballad.
+OK Computer OKNOTOK 1997 2017 comprises remastered versions of Radiohead's 1997 album OK Computer and its eight B-sides, plus three previously unreleased tracks: "I Promise", featuring strummed acoustic guitar, marching band-like drums, and a Mellotron; "Man of War", a ballad with strings, piano, and electric guitar; and "Lift", a Britpop-like ballad.

-The special edition includes the album on vinyl, a hardcover artbook, a book of songwriter Thom Yorke's notes, and a sketchbook of preparatory artwork by Yorke and cover artist Stanley Donwood.
-It also includes an audio cassette containing audio experiments, session recordings, demos (including demos for two previously unheard songs), and early versions of "The National Anthem", "Motion Picture Soundtrack", "Nude" and "True Love Waits", songs released on later albums.
+The special edition includes the album on vinyl, a hardcover art book, a book of notes written by the songwriter, Thom Yorke, and a sketchbook of preparatory artwork by Yorke and the cover artist, Stanley Donwood.
+It also includes a cassette containing audio experiments, session recordings, demos (including demos for two previously unheard songs), and early versions of four songs released on later albums: "The National Anthem", "Motion Picture Soundtrack", "Nude" and "True Love Waits".

-The final track on the cassette, "OK Computer Program", comprises computer tones which, when run on a ZX Spectrum computer, load a short computer program.
-The program lists the band members and the date 19 December 1996, then plays several minutes of electronic tones and displays the text: "Congratulations....you've found the secret message syd lives hmmmm.
+The final track on the cassette, "OK Computer Program", comprises computer tones.
+When run on a ZX Spectrum computer, the tones load a short computer program.
+The program lists the band members and the date 19 December 1996, plays several minutes of electronic tones, and displays the text: "Congratulations....you've found the secret message syd lives hmmmm.
 We should get out more".
-OKNOTOK is dedicated to Rachel Owen, Yorke's ex-wife, who died from cancer months prior to the album release.
+OKNOTOK is dedicated to Rachel Owen, Yorke's ex-wife, who died from cancer months prior to the release.

 Promotion and release

+OKNOTOK was the first Radiohead compilation released after their back catalogue was transferred from EMI to XL Recordings in 2016.
+Previous compilations were not remastered, contained no new material and were issued without Radiohead's involvement.

-Before its announcement on 2 May 2017, Radiohead promoted OKNOTOK with posters in cities around the world featuring "cryptic" messages, and a teaser video featuring "glitchy" computer graphics and lyrics from "Climbing Up the Walls".
+Radiohead announced OKNOTOK on 2 May 2017.
+It was promoted with posters in cities around the world featuring cryptic messages, and a teaser video featuring "glitchy" computer graphics and lyrics from "Climbing Up the Walls".
+Radiohead temporarily restored their website to its 1997 state.

 The download and CD editions of OKNOTOK were released on 23 June 2017, and the boxed edition shipped in July.
 Radiohead released "I Promise" on 2 June and "Man of War" on 22 June as downloads for those who had pre-ordered OKNOTOK, accompanied by music videos.
 A video for "Lift" followed on 12 September.

 On 11 July, Radiohead released an "unboxing" video previewing the contents of the special edition.
-The video features Chieftain Mews, a character created by the band who appears in webcasts and promotional material.
+The video features Chieftain Mews, a character who appears in Radiohead's webcasts and promotional material.
 In December 2019, Radiohead uploaded all their albums, including OKNOTOK, to YouTube.
 In January 2020, they added the OKNOTOK special edition cassette to their website as part of the Radiohead Public Library, an online archive of their work.